Catholic leaders in Texas name 286 accused of abusing minors

 There are only a handful of states where every diocese has released names and most of them have only one or two Catholic districts.
 Arkansas, for instance, is covered by the Diocese of Little Rock, which in September provided a preliminary list of 12 former priests, deacons and others.
 Oklahoma has two districts: The Archdiocese of Oklahoma City is scheduled to publicly identify accused priests on Feb.
 28 and the Diocese of Tulsa previously named two former priests accused of predatory behavior.

 The move by Texas church leaders follows a shocking Pennsylvania report in August detailing seven decades of child sexual abuse by more than 300 predator priests.
+Furthermore, the Illinois attorney general reported last month that at least 500 Catholic clergy in that state had sexually abused children.

 Most Read Nation & World Stories